 In the US, the 2018 Farm Bill act legalized (1) the farming of industrial hemp.
 Industrial hemp is in the same plant family as marijuana.
 They are both in the cannabis family, in the same manner as daisies, chrysanthemums and sunflowers are all in the aster plant family.
 And just as those plants are different from one another, there are major differences between industrial hemp and the marijuana plant that is still illegal to grow under federal statute.

 The main difference between industrial hemp and marijuana is the amount of THC, tetrahydrocannabinol, in the plant.
 THC is the cannabinoid that gives a “high”.
 By contrast, CBD does not, but instead has potentially beneficial effects.
-Industrial hemp legally must contain less than 0.3% THC while marijuana plants have much higher percentages; 10-30% in some strains.
+Industrial hemp legally must contain 0.3% THC or less, while marijuana plants have much higher percentages; 10-30% in some strains.
 Industrial hemp was hybridized to increase the hemp fiber strength and as a result (and we don’t quite know why), the THC level in hemp decreased while the CBD level increased.

 In humans, CBD is used for a variety of effects, mainly to help reduce anxiety, help people sleep better and to help reduce inflammation and pain associated with inflammation.